Delboy/DryDrops/README.md

 9. Then scroll back up to the 'Bucket Policy' section.
 Click 'edit' and then 'Policy generator'.
 This should open the AWS policy generator page.
 10. From here under the 'select type of policy' dropdown menu, select 'S3 Bucket Policy'.
 Then inside 'Principle' allow all principals by typing a *.
 11. From the 'Actions dropdown menu select 'Get object'.
 Then head back to the previous tab and locate the Bucket ARN number.
 Copy that, return to the policy generator and paste it in the field labelled Amazon Resource Name (ARN).
-12. Once thats compeleted click 'Add statment', then 'Generate Policy'.
-Copy the policy thats been generated and paste it in the bucket policy editor.
+12. Once that's completed click 'Add statement', then 'Generate Policy'.
+Copy the policy that's been generated and paste it into the bucket policy editor.
 13. Before you click save, add a '/*' at the end of your resource key.
-This is to allow accss to all resources in this bucket.
+This is to allow access to all resources in this bucket.
 14. Once those changes are saved, scroll down to the Access control list (ACL) section and click 'edit'.
 15. Next to 'Everyone (public access)', check the 'list' checkbox.
 This will pop up a warning box that you will also have to check.
-Once thats done click 'save'.
+Once that's done click 'save'.

 #### IAM

 1. Now that your bucket is ready we need to create a user to access it.
 In the search bar at the top of the window, search for IAM and select it.
 2. Once on the IAM page, click 'User Groups' from the side bar, then click 'Create group'.
 3. Name the group 'manage-*your-project-name*' and click 'Create group' at the bottom of the page.
-4. Then from the sidebar click 'Polices', then 'Create policy'.
+4. Then from the sidebar click 'Policies', then 'Create policy'.
 5. Go to the JSON tab and click 'import managed policy'.
 Search for 'S3' and select 'AmazonS3FullAccess' and click import.
 6. Once this is imported you will need to edit it slightly.
 Go back to your bucket and copy your ARN number.
 Head back to this policy and update the Resource key to include your ARN, and another line with your ARN followed by a /*.
 It should end up looking something like this:
     ```